Jun P. Espina 6 min read

 That is why Christ instructed us, His real children, to preach the gospel to all the nations (cf. Matt.
-28:19) for both the soul and body of the unsaved ones (the unbelievers!) will be burned in hell as affirmed in the following verse.
+28:19) for both the soul and body of the unsaved ones (the unbelievers!) will be burned in hell as affirmed in the following verse:

 Christ taught it (Matt.
 10:28), hence true.

-Physical Death is Not Just Fading Into the Night Like Batman
+Death is Not Just Fading Into the Night Like Batman

 Miriam Santiago’s joke that she would just fade into the night like Batman is a grave misunderstanding or unbelief of our eternal life in heaven.

 “Man’s chief end,” according to the Westminster Shorter Catechism, “is to glorify God, and to enjoy him forever.”
-It is rather not the accumulation of wealth or the life of a perpetual tourist of the earth.
+It is rather not the accumulation of wealth or the life of a perpetual tourist on the earth.

 Death is a fact of life.
 It does not have a solution.
-But in Christ, we could sleep during the night peacefully as we have already committed our souls to Jesus by faith.
+But in Christ, we could sleep during the night peacefully, as we have already committed our souls to Jesus by faith.
 We don’t know if we still have another morning to spend.
 Miriam died in her sleep.
 All we know is that the angels of our God are just watching nearby for us. (cf. Luke 16:22)